Recursive Prime Factorizations: Dyck Words as Numbers: Conclusion: Research Directions and Possible Applications

-\begin{remark} We can also employ regular expressions to describe such subsets.
-In order to avoid confusion between grouping parentheses and symbols in the alphabet, let us use the binary alphabet $\{1,0\}$, where ${'}1{'}$ is equivalent to ${'}({'}$ and ${'}0{'}$ is equivalent to ${'}){'}$.
-Then (10)*1100 denotes the set of prime Dyck naturals, and {(10)*1100(10)*1100} denotes the set of squarefree semiprime Dyck naturals. \end{remark}
+We can employ regular expressions to describe such subsets.
+In order to avoid confusion between grouping parentheses and symbols in the alphabet, at times we will encode nonzero RPF words in binary, using 1 for ${'('}$ and 0 for ${')'}$.
+Under this scheme, of course, we will not be able to represent the empty word $\upepsilon$, for which there is no binary encoding, although we could overcome that by employing base-3 instead of base-2.

+In all cases shown here, the correspondence of regular expressions to numerical sequences can readily be demonstrated by applying one or more of seven factual statements, each established earlier in the paper: